cheta-nyadav/fake-job-prediction/README.md

 ---
 ## ⚖️ Class Imbalance Handling

 The dataset was highly imbalanced, with ~95% real jobs and only ~5% fake.
 This skews model performance, making it biased toward predicting all jobs as real.

-To address this, we used **Random Undersampling**, which balances the data by randomly reducing the majority class to match the minority class.
-Though it discards some data, it's a fast and effective method for MVP-level projects.
+To address this, we used *Random Undersampling*, which balances the data by randomly reducing the majority class to match the minority class.
+Though it discards some data, it's a fast and effective method.
 This gave us a balanced dataset, ready for model training.

 ---